This Low Carb Kale Sausage Soup is one of our favorite low-carb soups, with hearty chunks of sausage and kale in a creamy broth.

 - Increase heat to high, pour in the chicken broth and bring to a boil.
 Season with salt, pepper, and chili flakes.

 - Reduce heat to medium.
-Stir in the sausage, bacon, tomatoes and kale.
-Let simmer for 5-10 minutes, until the kale has softened.
+Add back in the sausage and bacon.
+Add the kale and tomatoes.
+Let simmer for 10 minutes, until the kale has softened.

 - Add heavy cream.
 Heat through.
 Serve with Parmesan cheese sprinkled on the top.